 I am a post-doctoral researcher within the research project "Coordination Committees as Parliamentary Agenda Setter" (CoCoPAS) at the University of Bamberg (Germany).

 My research interests lie in the broad areas of European legislative politics, (focused on the European Parliament), political institutions, parties, political careers (particularly candidate selection), parliamentary behavior, representation and gender.
-I am furthermore working on international political economy topics and multi-level governance.
+I am furthermore working on international political economy topics, public opinion, and multi-level governance.